 Anyone operating a motorboat, including a personal watercraft (pwc) or sailboat in Colorado must be at least 16 years old.
 Individuals who are 14 and 15 and have successfully completed a state approved boating safety course, such as the one offered by Colorado State Parks, can operate a motorboat, jet ski or sailboat in Colorado.
 The course is offered throughout the state and is open to adults as well as teens.

-The schedule for the 2013 Boat Safety classes is now available.
+The schedule for the 2014 Boat Safety classes will be available in the first quarter of the year.
 Please check back frequently for the most updated version.
 These classes fulfill the requirements for youth operation, but are open to any safety conscious boater.
 Not only will it help make you a safer boater, but it could save you 10-15% on your boat insurance!

 Registration for the required review sessions must be made by calling 303-791-1954, or by sending an email to email@example.com.
 Please provide your name, date of birth, mailing address, contact phone number and indicate what location/date you are interested in attending.

 The "Boating Safely in Colorado" manual is a self-study manual that must be studied by the students prior to the review session.
 The manual will be mailed to you when you register for a review class.

 Each student will be required to provide age verification in the form of government issued identification (birth certificate, passport, driver's license, learners permit, state ID, etc) at the time of the class.
 Boat operator cards will be issued to students who attend the review session and pass the final exam with a score of 70 percent or more.

 The certification fee is $15 per student and the student must bring a 1-by-1-inch photo, which will be laminated onto their operator card.

 Anyone 16 years old or older may also take a web based boat safety class.
 Three that have approved content from the State of Colorado and NASBLA are BoatEd, BoaterExam and BoatU.S.